 And it sounds pretty cramped in that Hymenoptera box, because it’s shared between all the different species of bees, ants, wasps and sawflies!

 Oh, and by the way, along with the wasp, you’ll find the hornet!

 Actually, the wasp box in itself is an interesting box, because although most people think of the wasp as being a black and yellow stinging insect, there are many types of wasp of varying colours, such as brown, brown and white, or reddish coloured etc. Some wasp species do not even sting, and increasingly, certain species are used to control ‘pests’ on agricultural crops.
 Well, better than using pesticides, I say!
 Always work with nature rather than against it!

 The Hymenoptera box also contains sawflies.
-The Sawfly, not surprisingly, is so called because it has what is called an ‘ovipositor’ which is saw-like in appearance.
+The Sawfly, not surprisingly, is so called because it has what is called an ‘ovipositor’ which is (sort of) saw-like in appearance.

 Wasps and bees have an ovipositor too - it can be used for stinging and laying eggs.
 The sawfly uses their ‘saw-shaped’ ovipositor for cutting into plants, where they will then lay their eggs.
 Handy - but it doesn’t necessarily make sawflies very popular!
 Though if you're a hungry bird, I'm sure you'll always appreciate the sawfly, ovipositor or not!